justinconnolly/distributed-algorithms/README.md

-# Distributed Algorithms
+# Distributed and Graph Algorithms

-Testing and practice for some distributed algorithms (leader election, etc.).
+Practice for some distributed and graph algorithms.
+Ideally this turns into a reasonable testing platform for COMP4001 - Distributed Computing and COMP5900 - Multiagent Systems and is useable for COMP2804 - Discrete Structures II and COMP3804 - Design and Analysis of Algorithms I

+## TODO
+DFS, Dijkstra, A*, Minimum spanning tree (Prim's), Leader Election, Maybe flow

+## DONE
+Adding weighted edges, BFS